Embedded accounting API

 Explore the release story, including scoped access, draft invoice and expense actions, journal visibility, and reviewable agent activity.

 Talk to the engineers building Paprel.
-Architecture review in 48 hours, sandbox token same week.
-The same primitives running newledger.io today.
+Architecture review in 48 hours, self-serve sandbox token, first journal in minutes.
+The same primitives running in production today.

 For CTOs, CPOs, and platform engineers evaluating embedded accounting.